kborovik/llmdoc/README.md

 # Document Question Answering with Generative AI and Elasticsearch

+This project demonstrates a DevOps workflow for automating and functionally testing local development that integrates seamlessly with cloud DevOps workflows.
+It focuses on functional and integration testing with ElasticSearch and Ollama rather than unit testing.
+For details on the Terraform and Kubernetes deployment workflow, see the related project here: https://github.com/kborovik/llmdoc-infra

-This project utilizes a Retrieval-Augmented Generation (RAG) approach, leveraging a Large Language Model (LLM), to condense search results obtained from ElasticSearch document queries into summaries.
+`llmdoc` Python application utilizes a Retrieval-Augmented Generation (RAG) approach, leveraging a Large Language Model (LLM), to condense search results obtained from ElasticSearch document queries into summaries.

 The `llmdoc` project utilizes the [spaCy](https://spacy.io/) library to analyze text.
 It performs various tasks such as sentence splitting, generating sentence lemmas, grouping sentences and lemmas into chunks, generating embeddings using a Large Language Model, and storing the generated document in an ElasticSearch index.